mmozuras/mmozuras.github.com/post/_posts/2025-06-29-bring-me-problems.md

 Personally, I prefer something closer to: "Bring me problems - solutions are great if you have them, but let's solve together if you don't."
 This shifts the tone from "don't bother me until you've fixed it" to "I trust you, and I've got your back."

 I want to signal psychological safety and encourage open, honest conversations about what's actually going on.
 I want to promote ownership, but that doesn't mean isolating myself from the challenges in my team.
-It's possible to both demanding and supportive.
+It's possible to be both demanding and supportive.

 I don't see problems as annoyances - they're opportunities to understand and support.
 There may be situations when I can help because I know something that my team member doesn't.
 There will also be situations where we need to figure it out together.
 Both are great.
 I trust you, and I've got your back.